 In addition to relative fields, there is a Bookmarks link at the top of the left sidebar.

-You can filter bookmarked records by any filter and use Search for them both in the left sidebar and on the main page.
+Bookmarked records can be filtered by any filter and searched both in the left sidebar and on the main page.

 Automatic Search Mask Recognition (in development)

 AtroCore has automatic search mask recognition.
-This can be considered as a quick search function, i.e. when you start typing, AtroPIM automatically determines the search mask type of your search string.
+This can be considered as a quick search function—when typing begins, the system automatically determines the search mask type of the search string.
 Automatic search mask recognition is available for the following field types: Text, Number, Date, and Time.

 Depending on the search mask type, the system searches through all entity fields of the appropriate field type.
-A pop-up with auto-suggestions appears with the information about field name and amount of search results for this field, i.e. "Address: 3 results", and the text link(s) to show the results.
+A pop-up with auto-suggestions appears with information about field name and amount of search results for that field, e.g., "Address: 3 results", and text links to show the results.

-If nothing is chosen from the auto-suggesting pop-up, click the magnifier icon to perform normal search (only through the fields listed in the metadata for this entity).
+If nothing is chosen from the auto-suggesting pop-up, clicking the magnifier icon performs normal search (only through the fields listed in the metadata for this entity).

 After clicking on the search results, the appropriate filter will be set automatically and the search field will be left empty.